Ylianst/MeshCentral/docs/docs/install/index.md

     `LAN mode`: Recommended for small installation within a local network.
 Server host does not need a fixed IP address or DNS record to operate.

     `WAN or Hybrid modes`: Server host will require a fixed IP address or DNS record to function correctly.
-If selected, user will need to enter server’s DNS name or static IP address in the “Server Name” field.
+If selected, user will need to enter server’s DNS name or static IP address in the `Server Name` field.
 This name or IP address will be used by browsers and agents to connect back to the server, this name MUST be correct or the server will not work.
 If you do not have a fixed name, select LAN mode to get started.

 Acquiring a static IP or DNS record is beyond the scope of this document.
 Please seek advice or consult your network administrator if unsure.
 If unsure, leave the settings as default (as-is) and proceed setup in LAN mode to manage computers that reside within the same network.